 Text Message Fraud (SMiShing) is a common technique used by fraudsters in an attempt to obtain personal and security information for the purpose of identity theft or financial gain.
 The fraudsters send text messages that appear to come from legitimate numbers in an attempt to fool you into supplying your personal details.

 Text Alerts for First Trust Bank Credit and Debit Cards

 From September 2015, First Trust Bank will text you if we see suspicious activity on your credit or debit card.

-The text will come from +447537414900.
-This is a number for texting only and it won’t answer if you ring it.
+These numbers are for texting only and won’t answer if you ring them.
 We will identify ourselves straight away as ‘First Trust Bank’ and will not ask you for any personal information, account numbers or PIN numbers.
 You will be asked to confirm whether or not you made a transaction with a ‘Y’ or ‘N’ reply.
 If you are not happy to answer the text, contact us on the number on the back of your card.

 For more information, click here.